Major Advising Page – Forest Science

 Most Forest Science students take a mix of major requirements and non-major elective courses that count towards graduation during a study abroad program.
 Students should have the courses they plan to take abroad equated to UW-Madison courses in advance, when possible.

 Senior year is when students finish taking required courses for the major.
-With advance planning, students may be able to study abroad for a Fall or Spring semester during their senior year and complete their final semester requirements abroad.
+With advance planning, students may be able to study abroad for a fall or spring semester during their senior year and complete their final semester requirements abroad.
 Many study abroad programs offer field research opportunities.

-Questions to Ask
+Questions to ask

 Your Academic Advisor: